dawsh2/ADMF-PC/checklist_20250106.md

 - [x] How are components registered / discovered by the system? → Using decorator-based discovery (@strategy, @classifier, @feature)
 - [x] Does containers/ need a factory?
 What about components? → Yes, containers use factory; components use decorators
 - [x] Are we properly using the config/ directory? → Yes, but needs organization into subdirectories
-- [ ] Why no data/featurehub container files?
+- [ ] Why no data or featurehub container files?
 Should each type get its own file?
 - [ ] What is event_flow_adapter.py under coordinator?
 And infrastructure.py?
 - [ ] Are we using typed/semantic events?
 Should we per data-mining docs?
 - [ ] Code smell: grep for 'unified' and 'compose' terms
 - [ ] Do we need custom logging module now that we have tracing?
 - [ ] Why so many files under types/?
-Duplicate decimals.py?
+Duplicate decimals.py under utils/ (remove if so)?
 - [ ] Rename 'stateless_*' files to canonical names (remove 'stateless' prefix)

 ### Final Step of Phase 0:
 - [ ] Review each incremental testing phase for missing steps

 ## Incremental Testing Plan 📋
-- [ ] Implement portfolio-specific trace files
+- [ ] Implement portfolio-specific trace files and consider how to structure event tracing for scale while parallezing (see data-mining doc)

 ### Low Priority:
-- [ ] Improve root event bus access pattern for portfolios
+- [ ] Improve root event bus access pattern for portfolios -- anti-pattern?
+Portfolio should be isolated and we should use adapters to bridge to them.
 - [ ] Build query interface for event mining

 ## Architecture Validation Questions 🤔